 Pine Oak Lane North/South Beach

-Before we head back to home we made one more stop at the Pine Oak lane beach.
+Before we head back home, we made one more stop at the Pine Oak lane beach.
 From the road, you won’t see the beach because the water level is lower than the road level.
-There are small patches of sandy beach.
+There are small patches of sandy beaches.
 You can get all your gears and head down to the beach.

-Other Things to do in big bear lake dring summer
+Other Things to do in big bear lake during summer

-If you are looking for more adventures things Magic Mountain got you covered.
+If you are looking for more adventure things Magic Mountain got you covered.
 Alpine slide and Soaring Eagle are the most popular rides on Magic Mountain.
-You can also enjoy the Mini Golf, Gocart, water slide, and snow play.
+You can also enjoy the Mini Golf, Go cart, water slide, and snow play.
 Mountain biking is most adventures and thrilling activity to do at Big bear and many cyclists come here to enjoy it.

-I have to visit big bear again for the Alpine Slide at Magic Mountain and Sky chair at snow summit for sure.
-The Christmas in big bear would be like a fairy tale hence I hope I get a chance to celebrate Christmas in big bear.
+I have to visit a big bear again for the Alpine Slide at Magic Mountain and Sky chair at snow summit for sure.
+The Christmas in big bear would be like a fairy tale, hence I hope I get a chance to celebrate Christmas in big bear.